 1. Profit Margin

-Because Amazon ACoS doesn’t exactly tell you profitability, calculating the profit margin is the first step to seeing if your ACoS is good.
+Because Amazon ACoS doesn’t exactly tell you profitability, calculating the margin is the first step to seeing if your ACoS is good.

 To do this, you must subtract all cost blocks which include manufacturing, shipping, production, and Amazon selling fees.
 The amount left over is the margin, which is profit.